 Partition pruning only works if you ask for it

-That optimization depends entirely on the partition key appearing in the WHERE clause.
-A query that filters on anything else doesn’t get pruned — it scans every partition.
+That optimization depends on the partition key appearing in the WHERE clause.
+A query that filters on anything else doesn’t get pruned; it scans every partition.

-The first query is the kind of lookup that happens constantly — fetch an order by its primary key.
+The first query is the kind of lookup that happens constantly: fetch an order by its primary key.
 On a non-partitioned table, it’s a single index seek.
-On a partitioned table where the pruning key isn’t in the WHERE clause, it’s a separate index probe against every partition — 36 index lookups instead of one.
-Still fast in absolute terms, but dramatically worse than the non-partitioned version, which is the opposite of why partitioning was introduced.
+On a partitioned table where the pruning key isn’t in the WHERE clause, it’s a separate index probe against every partition: 36 index lookups instead of one.
+Still fast in absolute terms, but much worse than the non-partitioned version, which is the opposite of why partitioning was introduced.

 The “fix” teams usually land on is to add the partition key to every query that touches the table.
-That’s a leaky abstraction — a physical storage decision has become a contract with every piece of code that queries the table.
-New code needs to remember to add the partition filter.
-Old code needs to be audited.
-ORMs need to be configured.
-And there’s no error when someone forgets — the query still returns correct results, just slowly and with a lot of extra I/O.
+That’s a leaky abstraction.
+A storage decision is now a contract with every caller: new code has to remember the partition filter, old code has to be audited, the ORM has to be configured around it.

 The other thing that tends to go wrong is hardcoding partition boundaries at table creation time.
 The initial layout reflects whatever the team’s growth projection looked like at that moment.
 Six months later the traffic pattern has changed, some partitions are 10x larger than others, and the p_future catch-all partition is holding half the table.